intellectivelab/docs.intellectivelab.com/_docs/tutorials/unity-ncino-user-guide.md

 [![Search Results](unity-ncino-user-guide/images/Search-Results.gif)](unity-ncino-user-guide/images/Search-Results.gif)

-## Search Result – Actions
+## Search Results – Actions

 Search Results actions are configurable based on the User’s Role, such that only actions the user is authorized to perform are displayed.
 The user can access the list of actions by selection the down arrow on the content row:

 [![Search Results actions](unity-ncino-user-guide/images/row-actions.png)](unity-ncino-user-guide/images/row-actions.png)

-Standard Actions include:
+Standard actions include:

 ### Properties (Basic)